 One, take the bleaching process slow, don’t get a 50 volume developer just because you’re impatient.

 Two, while bleaching keeps your extensions moist.
-If while you are lifting your hair, the mixture begins to get dry and nearly crumbly apply more of the mix to keep the hair from drying out.
+If while you are lifting your hair, the mixture begins to get dry and nearly crumbly applies more of the mix to keep the hair from drying out.

 Three, deep conditioning is KEY.